TritonDataCenter/rfd/rfd/0071/README.md

 ***Your data on Manta with client-side encryption is only as strong as the security of your instances that host the encryption keys.***

 Encryption is only as secure as your keys.
 Since client-side encryption does not handle do any form of key management, a large part of security is left up to the implementer of the SDK.
 For example, if you are running an application that uses the SDK in the same datacenter as Manta and storing your keys in one of your instances, you effectively have the same level of security as not having any encryption if you do not trust the operators of the data center.
-The only benefit encryption would provide would be an assurance that the data stored was unavailable when the Manta hard disks were disposed.
+The only benefit encryption would provide would be an assurance that the data stored was unavailable when the Manta hard disks were disposed of.

 In contrast to the scenario above, if your keys were protected by an [HSM](https://en.wikipedia.org/wiki/Hardware_security_module) in a secure datacenter (that you trust) that is separate from Manta (which you don't trust), the benefits of client-side encryption would be realized because your keys could have a different threat profile than Manta itself.

 ## 2. Java Manta SDK Client-side Encryption Design and Implementation

 Client-side encryption within the Java Manta SDK will be implemented as an optional operation that wraps streams going to and from Manta.
-Client-side encryption will be enabled using configuration and from an API consumer's perspective there will not be a change in the API.
+Client-side encryption will be enabled using configuration, and from an API consumer's perspective, there will not be a change in the API.
 When operations are not supported by the encryption settings, then appropriate exceptions will be thrown indicating the conflict between the setting and the operation.
 An example of this would be an attempt to use a HTTP range operation when `MandatoryObjectAuthentication` is enabled.
-Furthermore, care will need to be taken to allow for operations that are retryable to continue to be retryable - such as sending [File](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) objects.
+Furthermore, care will need to be taken to allow for operations that are retriable to continue to be retriable - such as sending [File](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) objects.

 ### Cipher Selection and Library Support

 The JVM implementation of client-side encryption relies on the encryption algorithms and ciphers as provided as part of the running JVM's implementation of the Java Cryptography Extension (JCE)](https://en.wikipedia.org/wiki/Java_Cryptography_Extension).
 Thus, users of client-side encryption are assumed to trust the security of the JCE implementation in the JVM that they choose to run.

-In the Oracle JDK there is limited default support for strong encryption algorithms.
-In order to enable stronger encryption, you must download and install the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
+In the Oracle JDK, there is limited default support for strong encryption algorithms.
+To enable stronger encryption, you must download and install the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
 This isn't an issue with the OpenJDK.
 Also, strong encryption algorithms are supported using the [JCE API](https://en.wikipedia.org/wiki/Java_Cryptography_Extension) by [The Legion of the Bouncy Castle](http://www.bouncycastle.org/java.html) project.

 We will also support algorithms supplied by Bouncy Castle and the Java runtime via the [JCE API](http://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html).
 The Java Manta SDK currently bundles Bouncy Castle dependencies because they are used when doing [authentication via HTTP signed requests](https://github.com/joyent/java-http-signature).

 We've identified the following ciphers as the best candidates for streamable encryption:

 ```
-TODO: Alex Wilson - please add reccomendations from JCE and BouncyCastle.
+TODO: Alex Wilson - please add recommendations from JCE and BouncyCastle.
 Please note if they are compatible with OpenSSL.

 ```